 Compared to the rest of the country, citizens of Sun Valley spend much less time in their cars: on average, their commute to work is only 10.92 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-Despite being a small city, Sun Valley has a lot of people using the bus to get to and from work every day.
-Most of these people on the bus are using it to get to good jobs in other cities.
+In Sun Valley, a lot of people use the bus to get to work every day though Sun Valley is a relatively small city.
+Those that ride the bus are primarily traveling out of town to good jobs in other cities.

 The per capita income in Sun Valley in 2022 was $80,345, which is wealthy relative to Idaho and the nation.
 This equates to an annual income of $321,380 for a family of four.
 However, Sun Valley contains both very wealthy and poor people as well.